 Here are 5 simple and practical ways to reduce sebum overproduction:

-It's crucial to establish and maintain a healthy hair washing routine that fosters your hair's natural oils, yet, cleans your scalp correctly.
+As mentioned above washing your hair too much or too little can wreak havoc on our sebum production.
+So it's crucial to establish and maintain a healthy hair washing routine that fosters your hair's natural oils, yet, cleans your scalp correctly.

 And here's how to do that:

+How often should you wash your hair?
 Once or twice a week is optimum for maintaining the perfect balance of sebum while also shedding your scalp of nasties.

 Maintaining your hair's pH balance is essential for keeping your hair strong, soft and sebum friendly.

 The easiest way to balance your hair's pH quickly is to apply an apple cider vinegar rinse to your hair once a week.